Behaviors of entropy on finitely generated groups: Rewriting process and activity of words

 \subsection{Ascendance forest}

-Given an alternate word $w$ in $\G(S_{d_0},HF)$ and the collection $(w^v)_{v \in T(w)}$ of words obtained by rewriting process, each word $w^v$ is a product of factors $w^v=s_1^vk_1^v\dots k_{m_v}^vs_{m_v+1}^v$.
-Recall that each factor $k_i^{vt}$ in the word $w^{vt}$ is a product of terms $k'^v_j$, obtained from $(k_j^v)^{\s_j^v}=(b^v_{j,\s^v_j(1)},\dots , k'^v_j, \dots,b^v_{j,\s^v_j(d_{|v|})})$ with $k'^v_j$ in position $t$, during the rewriting process of the word $w^v$ for the vertex $v$, into $w^v=(w^{v1},\dots,w^{vd_{|v|}})\s_v$.
+Given an alternate word $w$ in $\G(S_{d_0},\HF)$ and the collection $(w^v)_{v \in T(w)}$ of words obtained by rewriting process, each word $w^v$ is a product of factors $w^v=s_1^vk_1^v\cddots k_{m_v}^vs_{m_v+1}^v$.
+Recall that each factor $k_i^{vt}$ in the word $w^{vt}$ is a product of terms $k'^v_j$, obtained from $(k_j^v)^{\s_j^v}=(b^v_{j,\s^v_j(1)},\ldots, k'^v_j, \ldots,\allowbreak b^v_{j,\s^v_j(d_{|v|})})$ with $k'^v_j$ in position $t$, during the rewriting process of the word $w^v$ for the vertex~$v$, into $w^v=(w^{v1},\ldots,w^{vd_{|v|}})\s_v$.

-Consider the graph $AF(w)$ with set of vertices the collection $(k_i^v)_{v,i}$ of factors in $H_{|v|}F$ appearing in the rewritten words $(w^v)_{v \in T(w)}$, where a pair of factors $(k_i^v,k_{j}^{v'})$ is linked by an edge when $v'=vt$ and the term $k'^v_i$ appears in $k_{j}^{vt}$.
+Consider the graph $\AF(w)$ with set of vertices the collection $(k_i^v)_{v,i}$ of factors in $H_{|v|}F$ appearing in the rewritten words $(w^v)_{v \in T(w)}$, where a pair of factors $(k_i^v,k_{j}^{v'})$ is linked by an edge when $v'=vt$ and the term $k'^v_i$ appears in $k_{j}^{vt}$.

-\begin{fact} The graph $AF(w)$ is a forest, i.e. a graph with no loop.
-More precisely, $AF(w)$ is a union of trees $(\t_v)_{v \in A(w)}$ indexed by the active set of $w$.
+\begin{fact} The graph $\AF(w)$ is a forest, that is, a graph with no loop.
+More precisely, $\AF(w)$ is a union of trees $(\t_v)_{v \in A(w)}$ indexed by the active set of $w$.
 Moreover, if $v$ is an active leaf, then

-is the product ordered with $j$, where $k^{(|v|)}_j$ is the restriction of $k_j \in HF$ to $H_{|v|}F$.
-In particular:
+is the product ordered with $j$, where $k^{(|v|)}_j$ is the restriction of $k_j \in \HF$ to $H_{|v|}F$.
+In particular,